-Please give us a call for a friendly, confidential, chat about how we can help support you with a serious injury claim.
+Please give us a call for a friendly, confidential, chat about how we can help and support you with a serious injury compensation claim.
 There is no commitment or charge for our initial assessment.
 Please contact a member of the team or complete our online enquiry form toward the top of this page on the right-hand side.
 We can also arrange a home or hospital visit where more convenient.

 Lanyon Bowdler has offices in Shrewsbury, Bromyard, Hereford, Ludlow, Oswestry, Telford, and Conwy in North Wales.

 We regularly act for clients all over Shropshire, Herefordshire, Mid and North Wales, Birmingham and the Midlands.
 As a leading UK Law firm we can represent you wherever you live in the UK